madodig/wikijs-customization/README.md

 When a page that is a subitem of a menu section is loaded, injected code will automatically expand the corresponding section.

+If you want to use Font Awesome icon set, prefix the icon value with fas for Font Awesome 5, or fa for Font Awesome 4.
+Example: `#00#Demo Section 2#fas fa-home#`.

 While configuring the navigation, final result is not visible since injection code is not loaded in the Administration area.

 An example of the Navigation as set up in Administration area (left image) and the final result (right image):